 The SFU Library Scholarly Digitization Fund is a $50,000 annual fund, as funds are available.

 Up to $5,000 will be awarded per project in one budget year.
-Up to 10 projects a year will be funded.
+Up to 10 projects a year will be funded (only 7 projects will be funded for 2018-19).
 Project should be completed before the end of the fiscal year (March 31).

 - Works authored by SFU affiliated faculty, staff and students, OR, material from the SFU Library’s collections, especially Special Collections.
 Works should be scholarly in nature, or related to the teaching, learning or research mission of SFU.

 - Works submitted should be "publication ready", as the Library does not provide editing services and proof reading services.